 In January, I read Michelle Obama’s Becoming.
 I felt her pain when she described the experience of losing her roommate and friend Suzanne Alele to cancer at 26.
 Similarly, In Phil Knight’s Shoe Dog.
 Phil, the man who founded and built the Nike empire, shared what it meant to lose Steve Prefontaine who was a friend to Phil and a brand ambassador to Nike in its early days.

 This evening, as I rounded off Gabrielle Union’s book, We are Going to Need More Wine, I started to get emotional as she described the last hours she spent with a friend who was dying from Breast cancer.
+I thought, Shit!
+We are all going to die.
+It was an Aha moment for me.
+I think that we forget that loss is ubiquitous.
+And that the pain of loss is the same.

 Even if I’m dying, until I actually die, I am still living